codacy/chart/docs/index.md

 This documentation guides you on how to install Codacy on Kubernetes or MicroK8s.

-To install Codacy you must complete these main steps:
+To install Codacy you must complete these main steps:asdasdsadas

 1.  [**Setting up the system requirements**](#1-setting-up-the-system-requirements)